praw-dev/asyncpraw/docs/getting_started/faq.rst

 .. code-block:: none

-    prawcore.exceptions.Redirect: Redirect to /r/subreddit/login/ (You may be trying to perform a non-read-only action via a read-only instance.)
+    asyncprawcore.exceptions.Redirect: Redirect to /r/subreddit/login/ (You may be trying to perform a non-read-only action via a read-only instance.)

 A: PRAW is most likely in read-only mode.
 This normally occurs when PRAW is authenticated without a username and password or a refresh token.
 In order to perform